Daffy Duck's Fantastic Island: Plot

-The premise of the framing animation was a general parody of the popular 1970s/1980s television series Fantasy Island, with Daffy Duck and Speedy Gonzales playing caricatures of that series' principal characters, Mr. Roarke and Tattoo (respectively).

-The pair, stranded on a desert island for months with nothing on it but a coconut tree (and Daffy sick and tired of eating and drinking coconuts), discover a treasure map which leads them to a magical, talking wishing well.
+Daffy Duck and Speedy Gonzales are castaways shipwrecked on a desert island for months with nothing on it but a coconut tree.
+They discover a treasure map which leads them to a magical, talking wishing well.
 The greedy Daffy proposes to use the power of the well, which obeys the commands of whoever holds the map.
-Rather than simply wishing for a heap of wealth, Daffy figures that he can make himself and Speedy rich by transforming the barren island into a verdant tourist paradise and selling other people wishes for a hefty fee.
-Speedy and Daffy attire themselves in the white suits worn by Tattoo and Roarke in the television show, with Speedy exclaiming "da plane, da plane" as an airplane carrying various Looney Tunes characters arrives on the island.
-As the customers step up for their chance at the well, their wishes are fulfilled through the events of a classic Looney Tunes cartoon.
+Rather than simply wishing for a heap of wealth, Daffy figures he can make himself and Speedy rich by transforming the barren island into a verdant tourist paradise and selling other people wishes for a hefty fee.
+Speedy and Daffy attire themselves in the white suits worn by Tattoo and Roarke in the television show Fantasy Island, while an airplane carrying various Looney Tunes characters arrives on the island.
+As the customers step up for their chance at the well, their wishes are fulfilled through the events of classic Looney Tunes cartoons.

-Meanwhile, Yosemite Sam, cast as a pirate, and his first mate, the Tasmanian Devil, search for the map, which originally belonged to them (they had earlier lost their ship in a battle with Bugs Bunny).
-They eventually find out that Daffy took it (the two pirates had a single black feather for a clue).
-In their pursuit of Daffy and Speedy, Sam inadvertently chases the former up a mountain and, when they lose their grip on the map, onto a volcanic field.
-The map is lost to all because of this, causing the island to revert to its original state and Daffy, Speedy, Sam, and Taz end up trapped on the once-again-deserted island.
-The well gives them three wishes individually, but warns them to use them wisely for they are the last wishes it will ever grant.
-After Daffy and Speedy waste their wishes -Speedy wishing for a burrito, then Daffy angrily responding by wishing the burrito to be stuck on the end of Speedy's nose- Daffy asks Sam to wish the burrito off Speedy's nose, but discovers that Sam already wished for a ship, abandoning Daffy and telling them after he sinks Bugs, he'll come back and pick up the pair.
-Daffy (now furious) then shouts his catchphrase "You're despicable!" at Sam and Taz.
-The film concludes with the wishing well doing the famed "That's all, folks!" sign-off.
+Meanwhile, pirate Yosemite Sam and his first mate, the Tasmanian Devil, search for the map, which originally belonged to them.
+They had earlier lost their ship in a battle with Bugs Bunny.
+With a single black feather for a clue, they eventually find out that Daffy took it.
+In their pursuit of Daffy and Speedy, Sam inadvertently chases the former up a mountain and, upon both losing their grip on the map, into a field of volcanic rock.
+The map is lost to all because of this, causing the island to revert to what it once was.
+Daffy, Speedy, Sam, and Taz are trapped on the once-again-deserted island.
+The well gives them three wishes individually, but warns them to use them wisely, for they are the last wishes it will ever grant.
+Daffy and Speedy waste their wishes, Speedy wishing for a burrito, then Daffy angrily responding by wishing the burrito was stuck on the end of Speedy's nose.
+Daffy asks Sam to wish the burrito off Speedy's nose, but discovers that Sam already wished for a ship, abandoning Daffy and telling them that, after he sinks Bugs, he will return to rescue the pair, much to Daffy's fury.
+The wishing well signs off with "That's all, folks!".